 You might be wondering how you can find these synonymous words.
 The good news is that there are several tools that you can use to research LSI search terms.
 Simply follow these steps:

-a).
-First step: Go to Lsigraph.com and input your primary keyword (e.g., cheap airline tickets).
-Solve the captcha, then click the “Generate” Button:
+Step #1: Go to Ubersuggest and input your primary keyword (e.g., cheap airline tickets).
+Click the “Search” button.

-To the majority of SEOs, content marketers, and bloggers, backlinks are the most important off-page SEO factor.
-And, they might be right.
+As SEOs, content marketers, and bloggers know, backlinks are currently the most important off-page SEO factor.

-That’s because natural links from authoritative and relevant websites act as an independent “vote of confidence,” that helps search engines trust your website more.
+That’s because natural links from authoritative and relevant websites act as an independent “vote of confidence,” which helps search engines trust your website more.